Transparent Replication Using Metaprogramming in Cyan: Introduction

 To make the task of creating a replicated service easier, frameworks such as Treplica~\cite{vieira08a, vieira2010implementation} and OpenReplica~\cite{altinbuken2012commodifying} were created.
-These frameworks help create a replicated system by taking care of the distribution, ordering and execution of the transitions selected by the application programmer.
+These frameworks help to create a replicated system by taking care of the distribution, ordering and execution of the transitions selected by the application programmer.
 The integration of the application into these frameworks happens differently depending on the programming language used.
 In procedural languages the integration happens by function calls to the framework and callbacks from the framework placed by the programmer.
 In object-oriented languages the integration happens by creating the classes of the program by extending classes provided by the framework.
+Regardless of the approach employed, the linking of application and framework usually requires adding boilerplate code, intertwined with application code.

-Current replication frameworks, however, only help with the communication and ordering of transitions required by active replication.
+Current replication frameworks, albeit useful, only help with the communication and ordering of transitions required by active replication.
 Other requirements of this replication technique, such as a well defined set of mutator methods and the deterministic nature of these methods, are non trivial and completely left to the application programmer.
-This happens because the traditional procedural and object-oriented languages in which these frameworks are built are not suitable to enforce these non-func\-tion\-al requirements.
+This happens because the traditional procedural and object-oriented languages in which these frameworks are built are not suitable to enforce these nonfunc\-tion\-al requirements.

-Traditional languages lack mechanisms to allow a program or framework to validate its own code.
-Languages that support metaprogramming are one approach for validations~\cite{damavsevivcius2015taxonomy}, allowing programs to inspect and modify its own code.
-Metaprogramming has been used to translate domain specific languages~\cite{rentschler2014designing}, implement design patterns~\cite{blewitt2005automatic}, perform source code validations at compile time~\cite{chlipala2013bedrock} and to detect defects in object-oriented programs~\cite{mekruksavanich2012analytical}.
+Traditional languages lack mechanisms to allow a program or framework to change and validate its own code.
+Languages that support metaprogramming~\cite{damavsevivcius2015taxonomy} allow programs to inspect and modify their own code.
+Metaprogramming has been used to translate domain specific languages~\cite{rentschler2014designing}, implement design patterns~\cite{blewitt2005automatic}, perform source code validations at compile time~\cite{chlipala2013bedrock}, to detect defects in object-oriented programs~\cite{mekruksavanich2012analytical}, produce code at runtime \cite{Goldberg:1983:SLI:273}, change the syntax of a language (as Lisp macros) \cite{Seibel:2012:PCL:2339396}, and implement pluggable type systems \cite{Markstrum:2010:JDP:1667048.1667049}.